ocaml/dune/doc/dune-files.rst

 jbuild_version
 --------------

 Deprecated.
-This stanza is no longer used and will be removed in the future.
+This `jbuild_version` stanza is no longer used and will be removed in the future.

 .. _library: